The diamond-ring effect also refers to the equivalent phase at the end of totality.

 Another example is that of a train which approaches an observer, and a lower pitch after it passes by.
 The Doppler effect applies to all types of waves, including light.

-This effect occurs on Venus and on Earth.
+The greenhouse effect occurs on Venus and on Earth.

 When this property of light is combined with the properties of semiconductors, electrons flow in one direction across a junction, setting up a voltage.